Holiday In The Sun On Royal Caribbean

-My friend Rachael and I spent our spring break aboard Royal Caribbean’s Serenade of the Seas on a 7 night Western Caribbean cruise.
+My friend Rachael and I spent our spring break aboard Royal Caribbean’s Serenade of the Seas on a seven night Western Caribbean cruise.
 It was Rachael’s first cruise experience and I was more than happy to show her the ropes; I am the daughter of a cruising expert after all!
 We took advantage of Royal Caribbean’s online cruise planner and filled our all of our information prior to our vacation.
-3 suitcases, 3 Lilly tote bags, and a 1 hour drive from Long Beach to New Orleans, we started spring break 2015.
+Three suitcases, three Lilly tote bags, and a one hour drive from Long Beach to New Orleans, we started spring break 2015.
 We called our vacation “Holiday in the Sun”, like the Mary Kate and Ashley Movie.

 Sea Pass in hand, Rachael and I boarded the ship and took a lap around to check it out.
-While passing by the Internet café, we found an Internet package for only $200 (after my gold crown and anchor discount) that would allow 2 devices to use Internet the whole time we were onboard.
+While passing by the Internet café, we found an Internet package for only $200 (after my gold crown and anchor discount).
 Being the social media addicts we are, Rachael and I shed a few tears that we were not going to have to be MIA during our vacation and could live Tweet/Snap/Instagram our trip.
 Serenade of the Seas was the first cruise I have been on where Wi-Fi was available everywhere.
 We did not have to sit at a designated Wi-Fi hotspot, which was a huge plus.

 Our first stop of the night was Rita’s Cantina, the Mexican pay restaurant onboard, to enjoy 2-1 margaritas.
-The Cantina was located at the back of the ship, behind the Windjammer buffet, and was decorated with lights that continuously changed colors.
+The Cantina is at the back of the ship, behind the Windjammer buffet, and is decorated with lights that continuously change colors.
 The staff was incredibly attentive and extremely friendly; they became our friends since there was no one our own age.

 For the most part, the nightly shows were very enjoyable.
 I was dreading the Jersey Boy’s show but ended up loving The Unexpected Boys!
 They were incredibly entertaining and so much fun.
 “Vibeology” was Royal Caribbean’s signature show but I thought it missed the mark.
 They were supposed to sing songs that the audience could connect with, sing along, and enjoy; but it did not deliver.
 I thought the song choices were awful and the costumes were way too much.
 “Stage to Screen” was much better, which included songs from Broadway shows that have also been movies.
 I thought they did an excellent job with “Hairspray”!